lankyghana/Cohort-Enrollment-System-CES-/knowledge/PRD_ingested.md

 Saved instruction (2025-11-15):

 - When generating or modifying code in this repository, use all information from `knowledge/PRD.txt`, `knowledge/PRD 2.txt`, and this `knowledge/PRD_ingested.md` as the authoritative project knowledge base.
-- Always follow the architecture, implementation phases, and constraints described in the PRD documents (notably the "8-phase" plan, Supabase-first backend, serverless edge functions for payment verification/certificate generation, and strict RLS/role-based access patterns).
+- Always follow the architecture, implementation phases, and constraints described in the PRD documents (notably the "8-phase" plan, Laravel-first backend, API endpoints for payment verification/certificate generation, and strict authorization/role-based access patterns).
 - If any existing file or requirement conflicts with the PRD, follow the guidance in `knowledge/PRD 2.txt` (PRD 2) over other sources.
 - Before making breaking changes to key architecture files (database schema, auth rules, major routing, deployment config), state the intended change, list assumptions, and get confirmation when the change might alter production behavior.
 - When implementing features that interact with external services (Paystack, email provider, storage), include environment configuration placeholders and a short note on required secrets and test/live modes.